josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 * Requirements from the community about IAOC transparency expectations are not clear.

-The IAOC and IASA could better communicate with the IETF community, some said.
+Some said that he IAOC and IASA could better communicate with the IETF community.
 IASA has lagged progress of groups like the IESG, who have made agendas and meetings open.
 Participants felt that the IETF community should document the transparency requirement clearly, e.g., set the default to be open, such as open meetings and materials, and publish an exception list for confidential or sensitive matters.
 Hotel contracts aren't shown due to confidentiality agreements, and there have been some arguments about that reducing transparency of meeting deals.
-Fear was identified as a significant cause of lack of transparency.
-Two potential sources of fear were offered: making a decision that the IAOC knows the community won't like, and having a situation where there is a Last Call and all of the previous conversations the IAOC has had are rehashed.
+One workshop participant identified fear as a significant cause of lack of transparency.
+A commentor offered two potential sources of fear: making a decision that the IAOC knows the community won't like, and having a situation where there is a Last Call and all of the previous conversations the IAOC has had are rehashed.

 With regards to IAOC communication to IETF, some said that we could use a better understanding of what needs to improve and where it can improve.
-The IAOC could do better in telling the community what it does and how it makes decisions.
-Now that plenary time has been shortened, the community doesn't get to see the IAOC, and this reduces the opportunities for the community to understand what they do.
-However, participants have said that they don't want exposure to the boring details at the plenaries -- "which are boring until they're not, and everyone is surprised."
-How do we encourage the IETF community to understand the IAOC and role of the IASA to best reduce these poor outcomes?
+A commentor felt that the IAOC could do better in telling the community what it does and how it makes decisions.
+However, another commentor noted, now that plenary time has been shortened, the community doesn't get to see the IAOC, and this reduces the opportunities for the community to understand what they do.
+This commentor noted that participants have said that they don't want exposure to the boring details at the plenaries -- "which are boring until they're not, and then everyone is surprised."
+Another participant asked, how we encourage the IETF community to understand the IAOC and role of the IASA to best reduce these poor outcomes?
 One suggestion was for the IAOC to hold information sessions or office hours at meetings, to allow people to raise concerns and ask for guidance.
 This could help the community get to know the IAOC and have people volunteer.
 Some felt that the IAOC needs to provide insight into what the IAOC is going to do, as opposed to what it has just done.
-Telegraphing for a few years may improve the level of education.
+This commentor felt that telegraphing for a few years may improve the level of education.
 It could help with transparency without running afoul of the confidentiality of contracts.
 Some felt that a Last Call for some IAOC things is worthwhile, but other, more